jimmaldhaglady/anonymizer/README.md

 # anonymizer
-Anonymize folder and folders or filles inside the folder
+Anonymize folder and folders or files inside the folder output using an irreversibile, but lossy method.